Virtual Regatta for Volvo Ocean Race

 Congratulations!

 I am ready to conquer Southern Ocean winds and icebergs.
-My virtual boat in on standby and fully equipped.
+My virtual boat is on standby and fully equipped.
 Leg 3 to Melbourne starts on Sunday.

 After twelve years of absence, the Southern Ocean Leg 3 is in progress again.

-Legendary Roaring Forties with 7 to 11 meters swells are expected.
+Legendary Roaring Forties with 7 to 11-meter swells are expected.
 Is this more about brawn than brains?
-Not anymore when boat speeds reaching 30 knots, then brains are in the first place.
-For virtual skippers not easy to choose the right track, and so it’s even more exciting.
-The annoying barrel has gone at least for now.
+Not anymore.
+When boat speeds reach 30 knots, brains are in the first place.
+It’s not easy for virtual skippers to choose the right track, so it’s even more exciting.
+The annoying barrel has gone, at least for now.
 It is just the first miles sailed, and Cape of Good Hope slowly disappears behind the horizon.

 Virtual skippers in company with real Volvo Ocean 65 yachts just a couple of days after the start of Leg 3 from Cape Town to Melbourne.